 Banks require picture ID and proof of address when you open an account so take these with you when you go.
 You'll ideally need three signatories, two from the unit and one from your local guiding district or division, so having other volunteers on board before doing this is essential.
 All the signatories will need the same proof of ID and they will all need to go at the same time to open the account.

 It is a good idea to take your Certificate of Charitable Status to the bank to make the status of the unit clear.
 Find out more about this certificate and your unit's charitable status.

-Fundraising to get your unit started is a great way to help pay for equipment and resources - or for planned trips and events that aren’t covered by subscriptions.
-See our fundraising toolkit for tried and tested ways to raise money while making sure your fundraising is well planned, legal and safe to do.
+Fundraising is a great way to help pay for equipment and resources - or for planned trips and events that aren’t covered by subscriptions.
+See our fundraising toolkit for tried and tested ideas, and other useful advice.

 Get new volunteers and local leaders involved in your fundraising.
-It's a great way to get to know your new team and local guiding community.
-Involve the girls in your unit and their families, as it's also a chance for the new unit to do something fun together.
+It's a fun way to get to know your new team, and others, in the local guiding community.
+Involve the girls in your unit and their families too, as it's also a chance for the new unit to do something fun together.